Frequently Asked Questions

 Will you blurb my book?

-I kept a journal all through my 20s and 30s, and I kept a particularly detailed one on my PCT hike, which I noted passingly in WILD.
+I kept a journal all through my 20s and 30s, and yes, I kept a journal on my PCT hike, which I noted passingly in WILD.
 My journal was enormously helpful to me as I wrote the book, often providing me with details I'd have forgotten.
 I also researched facts and consulted others about their recollection and interpretation of some of the events I wrote about in WILD, but, like any memoir, WILD is based primarily on memory crafted with the intention of creating a piece of literature, not a report.
-I re-conjured moments, conversations, feelings, landscapes, and the people I met as I remembered them from my own point of view and my own subjective memory.
+I re-conjured moments, recreated conversations, feelings, landscapes, and the people I met as I remembered them from my own point of view and my own subjective memory.

 Yes.
 It's one of my favorite things to do.

 Yes!
 Entirely.
-But it took a few years for my toenails to be normal again.
+But it took a few years.

 Are your siblings and ex-husband okay and did they like Wild?